infctr/eslint-plugin-typescript-sort-keys/docs/rules/interface.md

 - `caseSensitive` - if `true`, enforce properties to be in case-sensitive order.
 Default is `true`.
 - `natural` - if `true`, enforce properties to be in natural order.
 Default is `false`.
 Natural Order compares strings containing combination of letters and numbers in the way a human being would sort.
 It basically sorts numerically, instead of sorting alphabetically.
 So the number 10 comes after the number 3 in Natural Sorting.
-- `requiredFirst` - if `true`, enforce properties optional properties to come after required ones.
+- `requiredFirst` - if `true`, enforce optional properties to come after required ones.

 Example for a list: